Photos Taken Through A Prism - A Simple Trick That Really Impresses

 Something for those who, like me, like to surprise the customer with some unexpected effect straight from the camera.

-A simple gadget that works great in ambient light, gives a variety of and really surprising effects, and it fits in your pocket.
 The prism, because we are talking about it, breaks image and allows you to move and rotate its elements - just choose the subject,

 and the prism will take care of the rest and make the most trivial scene in the most ordinary place something magical.